micromaomao/blog/content/maochat/en.md

 <p><img src="./cat-embeddings.png" style="width: 700px;" alt="an X-Y plane with 4 points, each being one of the 4 sentences.
 Sentence 1 and 2, on the top-right, are basically next to each other, whereas sentence 3 falls on the middle-right, and sentence 4 falls on the bottom-left."></p>

 While real embeddings have much more dimensions and the pattern would not be this clear-cut, the intuition will still apply.
-For example, sentence 1 and 2 will have vectors that are very close to each other, sentence 3 will be a bit further away (since it's still talking about the animal cat), wherease sentence 4 will be the furthest away from all of 1, 2, and 3 (since it isn't even talking about the animal cat anymore).
+For example, sentence 1 and 2 will have vectors that are very close to each other, sentence 3 will be a bit further away (but will be pretty close since it's still talking about the animal cat), wherease sentence 4 will be the furthest away from all of 1, 2, and 3 (since it isn't even talking about the animal cat anymore).

 You can play around with embeddings a bit more in the below interactive tool: